Richard LischerJames T. and Alice Mead Cleland Professor of Preaching

 In his scholarly work Dr. Lischer has sought to portray proclamation, ministry, and rhetoric as integrated theological activities.
 He also has explored the interactions of preaching, politics, and contemporary culture, notably in The Preacher King: Martin Luther King, Jr. and the Word that Moved America and in The End of Words: The Language of Reconciliation in a Culture of Violence.
 His book The Company of Preachers was named 2003 Best Book in Ministry/Leadership by Christianity Today.
 His theological memoir, Open Secrets: A Memoir of Faith and Discovery, evokes the hidden dynamics of ministry in a small-town parish.
 A second memoir, Stations of the Heart: Parting with a Son, commemorates his son, Adam, who died in 2005.
 His most recent book, Reading the Parables, was named one of the Top 10 books for parish ministry in 2014 by the Academy of Parish Clergy.

 Professor Lischer has taught and lectured widely in the areas of practical theology, ministry, religious autobiography, and preaching.
 He has held many distinguished lectureships, including the Lyman Beecher Lectures at Yale Divinity School.
+His work has been twice anthologized in Best Christian Writing.
 He received a Lifetime Achievement Award in 2007 from the Academy of Homiletics, and was named a Henry Luce III Fellow in Theology for 2012-13.

 B.A.
 Concordia Senior College